mbtown01/frosti/docs/motivation.md

 saving %20!

 But it's more than just saving some money.
 I'm also interested in understanding how my HVAC systems are performing.

 * When do they run?
 * How long do they run?
 * If I set the temperature target higher in the summer, how much electricity does that save me?
-* Is there a more efficient algorithm for keeping a target temperature??
+* Is there a more efficient algorithm for keeping a target temperature?